ani-zia/yacut/README.md

 ### Tuning

-Тow the allowable length of a custom link is 16 characters, and an automatic link is 6 characters (4 in bytes).
+Тow the allowable length of a custom link is 16 characters, and an automatic link is 6 characters.

 These parameters can be changed in the `settings` file.